 The board may require an employer to use the 'estimated reporting method' if an employer fails to provide their monthly reporting or fails to pay their premium on time.
-Provisional assessment If an employer fails to submit its annual payroll report to the board within the required timeline, the board will determine the employer's annual payroll as follows.
+2.3 Provisional assessment If an employer fails to submit its annual payroll report to the board within the required timeline, the board will determine the employer's annual payroll as follows.
 First, the employer's annual payroll for the previous year will be deemed to be the estimated annual payroll the employer provided to the board for the preceding year.
 The board will then assign an estimate of the employer's annual payroll for the current year, and the employer's assessment premium will be calculated accordingly.
 The employer is required to pay assessment premiums on the amount determined by the board.
 The employer's assessment premiums may be adjusted if the employer submits their annual payroll report.
-3. Optional coverage Persons who purchase optional coverage from the board must pay their assessment premium in full at the time their request for optional coverage is approved by the board.
+3. Optional coverage Persons who purchase optional coverage from the board must pay their assessment premiums on the date specified by the board.
 If payment is not received by the date specified by the board, the optional coverage is not in force.
-4. Clearance certificates The board provides 'clearance certificates' that indicate whether a person or employer has a registered assessment account with the board, and if so whether that account is in good standing.
-Employers should request up-to-date clearance certificates from the board when making payments to or entering into contracts with contractors or sub-contractors as evidence that those contractors and sub-contractors remain in good standing with the board.
+4. Clearance letters On request, the board provides a 'clearance letter' that indicates whether a person or employer, has a registered assessment account with the board, and if so whether that account is in good standing.
+Employers should request an up-to-date clearance letter from the board when making payments to or entering into contracts with contractors or sub-contractors as evidence that those contractors and sub-contractors are in good standing with the board.
 Employers entering into contracts with contractors with unpaid assessment premiums to the board could be held liable under the Act for those unpaid assessment premiums.
 5. Security deposits An employer may be required to provide a security deposit to the board.
-Requirements for security deposits are set out in policy EA-12, Security Deposits.
-6. Ceasing Operations Employers ceasing operations before December 31 are required to report their actual payroll and pay any outstanding assessment premiums within 10 days after ceasing operations.
+Requirements for security deposits are set out in policy 5.2 Security Deposits 6.
+Ceasing operations Employers ceasing operations before December 31 are required to report their actual payroll and pay any outstanding assessment premiums within 10 days after ceasing operations.
 7. Interest, administrative fees and other charges The board may charge interest and other administrative fees if an employer fails to pay their assessment premium within the required timeframe, fails to provide any required information within the required timeline, fails to register with the board, or under-estimates their annual payroll.
-Interest rate The board charges interest or unpaid assessment premiums as follows:
+7.1 Interest rate The board charges interest or unpaid assessment premiums as follows: